dariopellegrini/StorageDone-iOS/README.md

 ```

 ### Queries
 Get and delete commands can use queries.
-Queries can be build in different ways, using custom operator or extensions on parameter name
+Queries can be built in different ways, using custom operator or extensions on parameter name
 ```swift

 // Equal